 What do you write on a New Year’s Eve invitation?

 New Year’s Eve parties run the gamut from formal to super-casual, so it’s crucial to clarify what kind of celebration you’ll be having.
 Some may associate the holiday with tuxes and champagne, while others are used to the laid-back open house type of atmosphere.
 Making sure that your New Year’s Eve invitation wording is as clear as possible helps set expectations and helps you avoid fielding last-second calls and texts.

-Date and time for New Year’s Eve party
+Date and time for a New Year’s Eve party

 New Year’s Eve parties will be celebrated on the 31st, of course.
-However, if you’re thinking of hosting a New Year’s day brunch (January 1), hosting an open house on the first weekend of 2021 (Jan 2-3), or will be hosting Chinese New Year (February 12), the date should be front-and-center, so there aren’t any surprise guests on your doorstep December 31.
+However, if you’re thinking of hosting a New Year’s day brunch (January 1), hosting an open house on the first weekend of the new year, or will be hosting Chinese New Year, the date should be front-and-center, so there aren’t any surprise guests on your doorstep December 31.

 While your usual party invites might just have a starting time, a New Year’s Eve celebration should include the entire time frame so guests won’t have to guess if they should leave just after midnight or if the party will roll on.

 Where to go, who is included, and what to wear